saurabhdv/browserstackTest/README.md

 # browserstackTest

+# BrowserStackParallel

-this framework runs parallel test on browserstack
+This framework which run has test for Flipkart search runs parallel test on browserstack.

+Good luck.